-In 2018, Waterford-Tamborine Rd made RACQ’s Unroadworthy Roads Survey and was also listed as a ‘high risk’ road in its Risky Roads Project.
+In 2018, Waterford-Tamborine Rd (a state-controlled road) made RACQ’s Unroadworthy Roads Survey and was also listed as a ‘high risk’ road in its Risky Roads Project.

 Congestion is already a major issue along Waterford-Tamborine Road, with 14,000 vehicles using this single lane road every day through Tamborine, Jimboomba, Yarrabilba, Logan Village, Buccan and Waterford.